 Who is Luke?

 I am an Assistant Research Professor at Montana State University in the Department of Land Resources and Environmental Sciences and the Center for Biofilm Engineering.
 I serve as the STEM Program Director for the Gentlemen’s Retreat, which teaches inner city youth the art of being gentlemen through emotional and conversational intelligence.
+I am also a review editor for Extreme Microbiology, a part of the scientific journal Frontiers in Microbiology.
 I live in Bozeman, Montana with my wife, Greta, and our four chickens (Baby Spice, Brian, Marianne, and Greendle).

 how can we look for alien life by studying the earth? watch this episode to find out…

 Research Seminar, Simon Fraser University, April 29, 2019

 Space Exploration talk, C2, Montreal, Canada, May 22-24, 2019

 Carnegie Institution for Science, Seminar Series, Washington DC, September 30, 2019

 First International Conference on Geo-Omics of Archaea, Shenzhen, China, October 25-27, 2019

 American Geophysical Union annual meeting, Washington DC, December 2018